nikhilgotawala/nikhilgotawala.github.io/_pages/about.md

 Beyond my research, I have 4.5 years of consulting experience, during which I worked on several large-scale projects with US-based clients.
 At Deloitte Consulting, I specialized as an Oracle Payroll Implementation Specialist.
 I completed my Bachelor's in Information Technology in 2016 from VNR VJIET, Hyderabad (affiliated with JNTU), where I gained research experience in Temporal Data Mining and Network Security.

-**PS: I am actively seeking research collaborations roles in generative AI and security.
+**PS: I am actively seeking research collaborations in generative AI and security.
 If you are interested, please drop me an email.**

 📄 **[Download my latest resume]({{ base_path }}/files/Aravind_Cheruvu_Resume_Latest.pdf)** - Updated with current research and achievements.